 The project will capture these values and principles into a non-regulatory and highly visual Sunshine Coast Design book and associated implementation strategy.
-This book and strategy will encourage design that is relevant to this place - also referred to as a place-based approach.
-This simply means - 'design to suit the Sunshine Coast.'
+This book and strategy will encourage design that is relevant to this place - also referred to as a place based approach which simply means - 'design to suit the Sunshine Coast.'